bertrandchenal/flask-menger/README.md

 # Flask-Menger

-Flask-Menger is a blueprint that provides a web-ui on for the Menger OLAP library.
+Flask-Menger is a blueprint that provides a web-ui for the Menger OLAP library.